MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/flatc-async-patterns.md

 }
 ```

-Then in a background thread you can listen for this semaphore to wake up and call **DispatchAsyncQueue**.
+Then in a background thread, you can listen for this semaphore to wake up and call **DispatchAsyncQueue**.

 ```cpp
 DWORD WINAPI BackgroundWorkThreadProc(LPVOID lpParam)